 Stay in compliance and reach customers with these tips.

 Digital radio stations are a prime avenue for advertising.
-According to a 2017 Nielsen report on media, "radio reaches more Americans each week than any other platform."
-In fact, more than 90 percent of the population listens to the radio on a weekly basis, which beats out television, smartphones, personal computers, television-connected devices and tablets.
+According to a 2017 Nielsen report on media, "Radio reaches more Americans each week than any other platform."
+In fact, more than 90% of the population listens to the radio on a weekly basis, which beats out television, smartphones, personal computers, television-connected devices and tablets.

 If you plan to advertise on a successful HD radio program or otherwise enter the digital audio broadcasting space, you should be familiar with the FCC's rules and guidelines on advertising.
 While there are also standards that govern the non-advertising content that is produced, this guide is exclusively about the unique standards that apply to paid advertisements, since compliance in that area is often highly scrutinized.

 - Any station that broadcasts sponsored slots must disclose to listeners that the spot is sponsored and who it is sponsored by.
 The only exception to this rule is in a case where it is, as the FCC says, "clear that the mention of a product or service constitutes sponsorship identification."
 In other words, a radio personality can work your advertisement into their show without switching to a commercial break, but they need to make it obvious to listeners that the product or service they're plugging is a paid advertiser.

 - Stations must be notified about new partnerships and planned sponsored content prior to the airing of such content.
 While this area of compliance falls primarily on the shoulders of the broadcaster and not the advertiser, it's important to know.
 If you're negotiating an advertising or sponsorship deal, ask about workflows and timelines for notifying up the chain of production and distribution, and when in doubt, start negotiations early (especially for seasonal or time-sensitive promotions).